 Address: 79 Elliott St, Balmain

-With four Al Aseel restaurants spread across Sydney (plus one down the coast in Wollongong), you’re never far away from a Lebanese fix.
-The original restaurant is in Greenacre, a thriving Middle Eastern community in Western Sydney, with other outlets in Lakemba, Alexandria and Penrith.
+With five Al Aseel restaurants spread across Sydney (plus one down the coast in Wollongong), you’re never far away from a Lebanese fix.
+The original restaurant is in Greenacre, a thriving Middle Eastern community in Western Sydney, but the closest outlet to the city is in the suburb of Alexandria.
 You’ll find a menu of authentic Lebanese classics cooked to perfection.
 Start with a few plates of baba ghanouj, grilled haloumi and vine leaves while you make your decisions.
 Then you can load up on chicken shwarma, marinated lamb and kafta skewers – always guaranteed crowd pleasers.